 - Build marketable skills — as you develop your data literacy and master new tools, you increase your value as an employee and grow your salary potential

-Benefits for organizations
+Benefits for organisations

 As discussed above, data literacy improves each individual’s capacity to do their job, participate in their work community, and excel in their career.
-When you fill an organization’s ranks with employees like that, the benefits of a data-literate workforce will become clear.
+When you fill an organisation’s ranks with employees like that, the benefits of a data-literate workforce will become clear.